Noah Miller Glatfelter: Biography

-He married Mary Hegerty on March 23, 1865 and was then transferred to the Dakota Territory, where he stayed until he was mustered out in 1867, with the brevet rank of major.
+Glatfelter married Mary Hegerty on March 23, 1865, and was then transferred to the Dakota Territory, where he stayed until he was mustered out in 1867, with the brevet rank of major.
 After he was mustered out, Noah and Mary moved to the St. Louis area, living first at 3705 North Broadway.
 In 1878 he owned a 25-acre farm located at the southeast corner of Gravois Road and Baptist Church road, which he later sold to Christian Graedeke, who had also worked at his farm at one time.
 He began his medical practice in the 1870s—his diploma was filed with the St. Louis County Court on September 17 of that year.
 His office was at 910 Salisbury Street, which is presently a parking lot north of Highway 70.
 They had seven children, Lisbeth M., Florence May, Edith Edna, Alice Maud Mary, Herbert Spencer, Grace Agnes, and Eva Ethel.

 In 1882, Glatfelter had 4 houses built on north fourteenth street, and lived at 4620.
 In 1883, fourteenth street was renamed twentieth street and his address became 4720 N. 20th.
 He lived there for the rest of his life.

 Glatfelter was a practicing physician until Mary's death in 1907, and occasionally did medical work for charity on behalf of the House of Bethany, as reflected in one of its journal entries: